-A Conversation with Minister Catherine McKenna: Climate Change and National and Corporate Interest
+A Conversation with Minister Catherine McKenna: Climate Change and the National and Corporate Interest

 Through discussions with leaders from both the public and private sectors, this series aims to broaden the range and depth of understanding of how each country has its own interpretation of why taking action to address climate change is in their national interest and how global corporations are positioning themselves to be competitive in a lower carbon future.